tiki-deprecated/apps-receipt-capacitor/README.md

 </script>
 ```

-_We recommend initializing as early as possible in your application, you'll want to initialize the library.
+_We recommend initializing as early as possible in your application.
 We scrape accounts (which can take a few seconds) in the background.
 If you initialize early, by the time the user launches the UI, all of their receipt data will be up-to-date.
 No worries if not, the UI will just update as data comes in._

 ### Open UI
 Add the `TikiReceipt` component to your template and a boolean Ref